 Do you need 2 coats of knotting in this situation?

 I didn’t think it was necessary in this particular situation.
 But other times, you are best advised to coat twice for belt and braces.

 Yes, but no, but yes but…

 Ordinarily, yes, knotting is a bombproof solution to staining, but sometimes a weepy knot can bleed so badly that the resin will lift any coating, even shellac-based products.
 In direct sunlight, knots can be kept active indefinitely!

 Knots that are scuzzy, but have stopped exuding resin, you can wipe over with a rag soaked in meths to clean away old residue.
-Now I am going to contradict what I just said, but in this instance, if you have seen a knot that needs this much attention, it would be a good idea to seal it a couple of times with clear shellac knotting before chalk painting.
+Seal twice.

 Very bad knots can be drilled out and filled.